-More people need mental health care, but psychiatrists are in short supply
+More people need mental-health care, but psychiatrists are in short supply

 CHICAGO — Medical student Mila Grossman had just begun her first clinical rotation when she started to get an idea of what kind of doctor she wanted to be.

-Working at a women’s mental health clinic, she met a new mom who appeared put-together but inwardly suffered from painful postpartum depression.
+Working at a women’s mental- health clinic, she met a new mom who appeared put-together but inwardly suffered from painful postpartum depression.

 Grossman decided to pursue psychiatry, and is among a growing share of medical students doing the same.